Mushroom-Daemon/doks/content/writing/writing_tips/recap_for_writers.md

   robots: "" # custom robot tags (optional)
 ---

-WHAT WORKS

-I once read a book filled with nothing but transcribed interviews of successful peope. transcript from an interview that had been included in a book of other interviews.
-I don't rememeber who the person was or what they did or really anything at all about the context except for this lick:

-"when nothing works, work works."

-i've since shortened it to work works and make it your motto for overcoming fear.
+There will be times when everything you write sucks.
+There will be times when you won't have any ideas.
+There will be times when you really won't want to do whatever it is you have been assigned to do.
+When those moments come along I want you to remember this:

+Work works.

-it means that if you sit your ass down and take it one step at a time (those steps revealed here in a moment) focus on your task (more on that later) the words will come. the ideas will present themselves. you will sift through the grainy river bottom a river of self doubt shit and find the filtering gold buried inside. and it will be fun. and people will think you're some kind of genius.
+Just sit down, start your timer, and do your best.
+The words will come.
+They always come.
+The ideas will present themselves.
+You will sift through the grainy bottom of a river of self doubt and find the glittering gold buried inside.
+And it will be fun.
+And people will think you're some kind of genius.

 sometimes I just make work goals w my creative writing. like, take this crap sorry I wrote and work on it one hour this week. twenty minutes at a time or whatever. cut parts out, add stuff in, play around and figure what it's all about. something always happens. there's a little bit of gold in there.